Fenblith

 Now, the people of Iseron ship their resources – and, when necessary, people – down to the Bay of Fangs to meet the Council of Fenblith’s demands in exchange for food, medicine, fuel, tools, and the protection of the Hunters.
 Thus, they carve out a life in a land that was once a lush realm but is now merely part of a web of barely safe waterways spanning the globe.

 Through this constant exchange with the City of Fenblith, its customs have spread across Iseron.
-All towns in the region know Providers, Makers, Traders, and Protecters.
-Similarly, they are all led by elected specialists, though none sport the same number of Masters as Fenblith and very few can afford to care for their own Sage and Sagelings.
-Moreover, the towns under Fenblith's influence share its religion.
+Almost all towns in the region know Providers, Makers, Traders, and Protecters.
+Similarly, they are almost exclusively led by elected specialists, though none sport the same number of Masters as Fenblith and very few can afford to care for their own Sage and Sagelings.
+Moreover, the towns under Fenblith's influence tend to share its religion.

 Saints and Saintmarked